Ekta-jain/CustomUiSample/README.md

-# DynamicUiSample
+# CustomUiSample - Build an app to render a custom UI.
+The app will have 2 modules:
+- Network Module : Hilt Integration + API Integration (Retrofit)
+- App Module : Inflated Custom UI using getCustomUI API from Network module

-Dynamic UI Inflation - Used Hilt + MVVM + Kotlin
+# Dynamic UI Inflation - Used Hilt + MVVM + Kotlin

 ### Output Screenshots and Videos